Simran-create/Research-Buddy/README.md

 2) WebScrapper.py- This contains the code for scraping data from IITGN faculty profile.
 Similar techniques have been used to scrape data of other institutes.

-3) Preprocessing_Data.ipynb- This contains the code to get more required information after getting data from web scrapping like professor's scholar url, their h and i10 index etc. for all institutes.
+3) Preprocessing_Data.ipynb- This contains the code to get more required information after getting data from web scrapping like professor's scholar url, their h-index and i-index etc for all institutes you can scrap data for.

 -------------------------------------------------